opentelekomcloud-docs/distributed-cache-service/umn/source/faqs/redis_usage/can_i_customize_or_change_the_port_for_accessing_a_dcs_instance.rst

 Can I Customize or Change the Port for Accessing a DCS Instance?
 ================================================================

 You cannot customize or change the port for accessing a DCS Redis 3.0 instance.
-You can customize (during instance creation) but cannot change the port for accessing a DCS Redis 4.0 or later instance.
+You can customize (during instance creation) and change the port (on the instance details page) for accessing a DCS Redis 4.0 or later instance.

 -  Redis 3.0